Skip to content

 Upper East Province, Ghana

 These skilled workers produce highly desirable products.
 But with few safety and health safeguards in place, the women are at risk of musculoskeletal disorders.
 They also make little money.
 This must change.
-We’ve documented current practices and will work with partners to make our recommendations for an improved working environment a reality.
+In 2024, we documented practices and challenges.
+We are working with partners to make our recommendations for an improved working environment a reality.

 These are based on the risk assessment recommendations for a safer and healthier working life for the textile workers and include both short- and long-term targets.
 You can download the risk assessment at the bottom of the page.